dddappp/A-AO-Demo/README.md

 English | [中文版](./README_CN.md)

+> For some developers, the content discussed in this article and the examples in the current repository may already be quite a bit of complexity.
+> [Here](https://github.com/dddappp/AI-Assisted-AO-Dapp-Example) are some simpler examples for reference.

 AO is on the right path of development.

 We believe that the major obstacle to the widespread adoption of Web3 is the engineering complexity involved in building large-scale decentralized applications (Dapps).